Hakkoda Lifts & Terrain

 Hakkoda has the usual backcountry hazards such as avalanche risk and tree wells, but the Hakkoda tree wells are particularly treacherous.
 In addition to the fickle weather, there are also some volcanic vents that emanate toxic gases.
 These perils are enough reasons to hire a guide, but the mountain is also said to be haunted and that’s not just by the snow ghosts!
 Who else is going to ward off the spirits of those ill-fated soldiers?!

 Unfortunately the Hakkoda guiding fraternity is very clicky and it’s not possible for international guides to set up a guiding business for the season.
 There are about 4 Japanese guiding companies in Hakkoda which have some cons associated with them, and the language barrier is only one of them.
 One issue is that they can take up to 20 people in a group (yikes!).
-We’ve used a Japanese guide and we had some concerns about a few safety aspects, but thankfully we had the back up of an international guide who could not only interpet, but also offer some safer advice.
+We’ve used a Japanese guide and we had some concerns about a few safety aspects, but thankfully we had the back up of an international guide who could interpret and also provide safety advice.

 A very good option is to join one of the several multi-resort tours that visit Hakkoda.